doodboard/tutorial/README.md

 ![diode1](https://github.com/doodboard/tutorial/blob/main/diode_1.jpg)

 Nothing fancy here.
-Align the dioded as shown above, and solder them in.
+Align the diodes as shown above, and solder them in.
 There are total of 22 diodes to install: 21 for the 21 switches, and 1 for the push function of rotary encoder.

+If you plan to use stabilisers, pay extra attention to the diodes near stab housings.
+You should clip the diode legs flush to the PCB in order to prevent clearing issue.

 <br/>
 <br/>